ethersphere/ethswarm-blog-hugo/content/foundation/posts/monthly-development-update-august-2024.md

 ### Ecosystem
+#### Partnership
+* In partnership with Latitude.sh, a new blueprint has been developed that lets anyone instantly [launch a bee light node](https://www.latitude.sh/dashboard/tm/test-project/launchpad/models/create/1cnxvazdFwuBm5vWtab0Bg) (login required) in any of their 23 locations across five continents.
+The [docker image](https://hub.docker.com/r/ethersphere/latitudesh-bee-blueprint/) has been published on the docker hub.

+### DevRel
 #### Documentation
 * The documentation for the upcoming Bee client 2.2.0 is currently being drafted and will be published along with the new client release when it is ready.